ardentj/tps-report/README.md

 # tps-report
 Somebodies Got a Case of the Mondays

-generates an html checklist form from steps stored in a json file
+generates html checklist form from steps stored in a json file

 sample JSON not included